-The Housing Authority of the City of Pittsburgh PA001 MTW PHA NAME MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as w herewith, is true and accurate.
-Warning: HUD will prosect criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010, 1012 ute false claims and statements.
-Conviction may result in ,,, , 31 0.3.0.
-3723, 3002, Valerie McDonald-Roberts Chairperson of the Board of Commissioners
+The Housing Authority of the City of Pittsburgh PA001 MTW PHA NAME MTW PHA NUMBER/HA CODE , as well as any information provided in the accompaniment rosecute false claims and statements.
+Conviction may result in , 1012; 31 U.S.C.
+3729, 3802).
+Valerie McDonald-Roberts Chairperson of the Board of Commissioners Valerie McDonald-Roberts NAME OF AUTHORIZED OFFICIAL Chairperson of the Board of Commissioners

-\ Must be signed by either the Chairman or Secretary of the Board of the MTW PHA's legislative body.
+Must be signed by either the Chairman or Secretary of the Board of the MTW PHA's legislative body.
 This certification cannot be signed by an employee unless authorized by the MTW PHA Board to do so.
 If this document is not signed by the Chairman or Secretary, documentation such as the by-laws or authorizing board resolution must accompany this certification.